By Adam Jusko, ProudMoney.com, email@example.com

 Every time you pay with a credit card, the bank gets a little bit of money from what is called an interchange fee.
-The grocery store or gas station or online retailer or even medical doctor that you pay with your credit card agrees to have a small piece of that transaction deducted from what you paid and be sent to the bank as a way to compensate the bank for processing the transaction.
+The grocery store or gas station or online retailer or even medical doctor that accepts your credit card agrees to have a small percentage of that payment sent to the bank as a way to compensate the bank for processing the transaction.

 For example, if you bought $120 of groceries from your local supermarket, the interchange fee on that purchase might be 1.5%, or $1.80.
-In that case, the supermarket gets to keep $118.20 of the $120 they charged you, and that $1.80 interchange fee gets split between the card processor (Mastercard, Visa, etc.) and the bank that issues your credit card (Chase, Bank of America, etc.).
+In that case, the supermarket gets to keep $118.20 of the $120 they charged you, and the other $1.80 is the interchange fee that gets split between the card processor (Mastercard, Visa, etc.) and the bank that issues your credit card (Chase, Bank of America, etc.).

 But, Inactivity Often WILL Lead to a Credit Card Shutdown